Deerfoot

-Deerfoot (1828 – 18 January 1896, Cattaraugus Reservation) was an American Seneca runner.
+Deerfoot (c.
+1828 – 18 January 1896, Cattaraugus Reservation) was an American Seneca runner.
 His most noted achievements took place in England.

 Biography

-Deerfoot–Red Jacket, or Hut-goh-so-do-neh in his native tongue, was born into the Seneca tribe on the Cattaraugus Reservation in the year 1828.
+Deerfoot–Red Jacket, or Hut-goh-so-do-neh in his native tongue, was born into the Seneca tribe on the Cattaraugus Reservation in about the year 1828.
 Other sources claim his birth year was either 1830, 1826, or 1825.
 Deerfoot, also known as Lewis Bennett, was first recognized for his racing talent in 1856 when he won a five-mile race in Fredonia at the Chautauqua County Fair by running it in 25:00 flat, cashing in on a $50 purse.
 Deerfoot sometimes raced under his fondly dealt nickname Red Jacket, a title that both referenced a celebrated Seneca chief and cited his colorful and often revealing racing outfits.

 In a race in New York City, Deerfoot gained attention while running against the English national team coached by his future manager, George Martin.
 He went to England in 1861 under Martin to embark on a 20-month running tour, and was matched against the best long-distance runners in the world, defeating nearly all of them.
 He lost a six-mile race against Edward (or Teddy) Mills in September 1861, but defeated John (or Jack) White — “the Gateshead Clipper” — in a four-mile contest a few days later, and directly after outran both of them in a 10-mile championship.
 He beat John Levett and Mills (12 miles) at Dublin for $500 in 65 minutes, and Howitt — the “American Deer” — in London (four miles).
 Deerfoot set world records of 10 miles in 51:26 and 12 miles in 1:02:02 while on his tour.
 Deerfoot's only loss in the United States came in 1859 to Dave Ford from Wilmington, Delaware.
 The race was held at the Old Scheutzen Park which is called now Wawa Set Park.
 Deerfoot lost by 2 minutes 3 seconds.
 It was recorded in the Delmarva Star newspaper.

 During Deerfoot's time in England, it is safe to generalize that he won many races with style, and maintained a rowdy nightlife off the track to back up his "exotic" persona he deployed to gain fan attention.

 Deerfoot had four children with Ida Yellow Blanket, also of the Cattaraugus Reservation.
 The couple had three sons and one daughter: Augustus, Juila, Dwight, and Heenan Bennett, all born between 1852 and 1857.